 In this hypothetical simulation, students will take on the roles of key stakeholders as they negotiate a diplomatic resolution to the current crisis and the factors that led to it.
 The exercise will develop skills in critical thinking, collaboration, problem-solving, persuasive communication, and global competence.

-As of the end of 2020, at least 82.4 million people around the world had been forced to flee their homes as a result of persecution, conflict, violence, human rights violations or events seriously disturbing public order.
-Among them are nearly 26.4 million refugees, around half of whom are under the age of 18.
+As of June 2022, at least 100 million people around the world had been forced to flee their homes as a result of persecution, conflict, violence, human rights violations or events seriously disturbing public order.
+Among them are nearly 32.5 million refugees.
 Refugees are people who have fled their home countries to escape persecution.
 They often face dangerous journeys to safety, and their lives and freedom are at risk.
 Meanwhile, the flow of refugees places a strain on receiving countries, which may not have the resources to provide assistance alone.
 While some migrants are fleeing conflict and persecution, others, known as economic migrants, are fleeing poverty, hunger, and lack of opportunity.
 How can the United States and other global leaders work to protect migrants and prevent future migration crises?